schoerg/nikonserial/README.md

 # Why?

 If you digitalise your film rolls you won't have that data anymore but the settings used by your scanner/camera.
 If you have written down your settings for each shot you can manually edit the EXIF data to show the "proper" value.

+# How?

+The Nikon cameras in question have a 10-pin connector used for remote releases.
+It also features a TTL serial port.
+Voltage levels are at 5V.
+Documentation about the serial port is not readily available, you can see some links in the last section.
+There are tools available for readout like "Camera Companion" and SoftTALK.
+Both are closed source programs.
+I have not found a Linux (or open source alternative).

 # Interesting links